Easy Opportunities to Get Involved at St. Francis-in-the-Fields

 Opportunities abound at St. Francis for members, new and old, to connect with the social, spiritual and service activities of our parish.
-Here are descriptions of groups, along with time commitments and any training or background expectations.
+This page includes descriptions of many of our groups, along with time commitments, who to contact, and any training or background expectations.

 For contact information for any parishioner, log into the Member Directory on the home page of the website or call the church office at 610-647-0130.